cazevfung/deep-research-tool/docs/implementation/IMPLEMENTATION_SUMMARY.md

 ## ✅ COMPLETE IMPLEMENTATION

-I've implemented a complete Bilibili video downloader and transcriber using the official Bilibili API and OpenAI Whisper.
+I've implemented a complete Bilibili video downloader and transcriber using the official Bilibili API and transcription tools.

 ---